 Notice the original pickguard, third humbucker and stop bar tailpiece added in place of the ABR-1 bridge.
 This guitar has since been "restored" as shown above.
 At one time "lightning bolts were in."
 Ha !
 The Sunburst prototype also has a lightning bolt sticker.

 Serial Number: 00029x.
 Notice the lighter reddish-brown outer edging finish.
 This one has had a headstock repair.
-It is most-likely a Batch #1 or early Batch #2 Sunburst V due to the 0002xx series serial number associated with those early production batches.
+It is most-likely a Batch #2 Sunburst V due to the 0002xx series serial number associated with the early production batches.

 Another Sunburst Flying V with the lighter reddish-brown outer edging.
 Notice the non-original parallelogram fret inlays and added neck binding.
 The neck was also refinished.
 Unfortunately, the serial number was sanded off when the neck was refinished.

 Eric Johnson's 1967 Sunburst Flying V. Serial number unknown.
 Notice the gold Top Hat knobs and short style Vibrola bar.
+Only two of the 1960's Flying Vs are known to have the shorter Vibrola base plate.
+This V is one of them.
 This is a very recent picture.
 Posted: June 2014.